 -

-Preserve the state of your work at meaningful milestones
+Preserve the state of your work at meaningful milestones, with author, timestamp and description.

 -